XJDKC/University-Code-Archive/README.md

 # University-Code-Archive
-A sort of code written during college
+A series of codes written during college